onedata/onedata-documentation/docs/user-guide/web-file-browser.md

 ## Mobile file browser

 Onedata web file browser supports mobile devices such as smartphones or tablets.
 Available features are the same as in desktop mode, but the page layout is adjusted for small devices.

 ![screen-mobile-overview][]

 In mobile mode, the navigation is adapted for touch screens.
-Instead of a double click, a tap gesture is used to download a file or open a directory.
+Use a tap gesture instead of a double click to download a file or open a directory.

-Selection is performed by pressing and holding on a file for about a second, and then selecting further files is done by tapping on them.
-The context menu for a file can be invoked using the three-dots menu in the file row or the **Selection** button at the bottom of the screen.
+To select a file/directory, press and hold its row for about a second.
+To extend the selection, tap on further rows.
+Invoke the context menu using the three-dots menu in the file row or the **Selection** button at the bottom of the screen.

 ![screen-mobile-menu][]